 Can You Sublimate Over Sublimation?

-Technically, the answer is yes.
+Technically, the answer is yes you can sublimate over sublimation.
+Can You Sublimate Over Sublimation.
 Any material that already accepted sublimation paint before can accept it once again.

 The issue isn’t whether or not it’s possible to sublimate over an existing sublimation, it’s whether or not it’ll come out looking like you intended.